-1.3 (MSC · · · · · · · · · · · · · · · · · · · g is conducted in a manner that does not alter the age or genetic structure or sex composition to a degree that impairs uctive capacity.
-33 81

-1.3.1 activity maintains the age, genetic structure or sex composition of the stock to a degree that does not impair uctive capacity.
-100

-Weightin ng Commentary All Performance Indicators within this sub-criterion are considered of equal significance.
+1.3 (MSC , conducted in a manner that does not alter the age or genetic structure or sex composition to a degree that impairs tive capacity.
+33 81 1.3.1 ctivity maintains the age, genetic structure or sex composition of the stock to a degree that does not impair tive capacity.
+100 Weightin ng Commentary All Performance Indicators within this sub-criterion are considered of equal significance.
 1.3.1.1 Is the age/sex/genetic structure of the stock monitored so as to detect any impairment of reproductive capacity?
-50 85

-60 There is some information avail The GOA Pacific cod is a large stock, the most recent estimate from assessment model is of the order of 295,000 to t 3+ bion nass and

-on the sub-population/sex/age 121,000t female spawning stock biomass for 2008 (SAFE page 174 and Table 2.3).
-There appears to be little sub-structu are (Grant t, W. S.,

-structure of the stock, and the C. I. Zhang, and T. Kobayashi.
+50 85 60 There is some information available on the sub-population/sex/age structure of the stock, and the relationship of these to reproducti capacity.
+Some monitoring of age and/or sub-populations is conduct and evaluated periodically.
+121,000t female spawning stock biomass for 2008 (SAFE page 174 and Table 2.3).
+There appears to be little sub-structuce.
+C. I. Zhang, and T. Kobayashi.
 1987.
 Lack of genetic stock discretion in Pacific cod (Gadus macrocephalus).
 Can.
-J. Fish.
-Aq uat.
+J. 44:490-498.) "little genetic divergence between stock of Pacific cod is expected because random genetic drift in large is insignificant and because migration between areas prevents genetic differentiation." ure (Grant Fish.
+Aq e populati t, W. S., uat.
 Sci.

-relationship of these to reproduc tive 44:490-498.) "little genetic divergence between stock of Pacific cod is expected because random genetic drift in large e populati on sizes

-capacity.
-Some monitoring of a

-and/or sub-populations is condu

-and evaluated periodically.
-The stock recruit data show that reproductive capacity (in terms of recruitment) has been poorly estimated but without t trend over r a large

-80 Estimates are available of the se

-size structure, based on adequat

-sampling and verification for the bserver p rogram.

-stock, and the relationship of the

-reproductive capacity.
-Genetic of

-population studies have been ca

-out as appropriate.
-Monitoring i

-continuing to collect such inform

-on a time scale appropriate to the e e

-species and fishery.

-100 There is comprehensive and reli

-information on the sub-populati

-/sex / age structure of the stock, and

-the relationship of these to

-reproductive capacity as well as

-evaluations of the implications

-shifts in these parameters on

-productivity and management 11

-quantities.
-Population structure

-estimated with only insignifican

-errors.
-Genetic studies have bee

-conducted.
+80 Estimates are available of the sex size structure, based on adequate sampling and verification for this stock, and the relationship of these reproductive capacity.
+Genetic or population studies have been carriout as appropriate.
+Monitoring is continuing to collect such information a time scale appropriate to the species and fishery. range of stock sizes.
+Age and sex structure information is available from the research surveys and from the commercial fishery through the orange of stock sizes.
+There is also data available on fecundity and thus reproductive capacity.
+These data continue to be collected.
+This score is slightly lower than the equivalent fishery in the BSAI because of the lower frequency of surveys.
+C 100 There is comprehensive and reliable information on the sub-population /sex / age structure of the stock, at the relationship of these to reproductive capacity as well as evaluations of the implications of shifts in these parameters on productivity and management quantities.
+Population structure is estimated with only insignificant errors.
+Genetic studies have been conducted.